EdYass/Payment-System/README.md

-# PAYMENTE SYSTEM;
+# PAYMENTE SYSTEM

-##This is a project just for me to develop and study on it.
+This is a project just for me to develop and study on it.

 Train my knowledge of: